Skip to main content

 Antwerp, 1940 - 1945

-On 8 September 2023, a new exhibition about Antwerp during the Second World War opens at the MAS.
+The exhibition about Antwerp during the Second World War shows the impact of World War II on Antwerp and its inhabitants.
 Antwerp was particularly hard hit by the war.
-Nazi terror, persecution of Jews and military violence killed 25 000 city residents.
+Nazi terror, persecution of Jews and military violence killed 24 000 people.
 Captivating personal stories make this important part of history tangible.

 How could this happen?
 What does it mean to live in an occupied city?
 What happens when basic values such as freedom and equality fall away?
 Who becomes the main victim of this and who doesn't?
 What role do local authorities and police play?
 What choices do city residents themselves make: flee or stay, cooperate with the occupier, wait and obey or resist?
 And what would you do?